ziggybaz/DSA-Playground/Recursion/Notes.md

     return n * factorial(n-1); //recursive case
  }
  ```
+ ## The code implementations here are from a challenge I was doing so never mind if you don't get the problem being solved

 *[Where on earth did recursion come from? - Computerphile](https://www.youtube.com/watch?v=Mv9NEXX1VHc)</br>
 *[DSA recursion - GeeksforGeeks](https://www.geeksforgeeks.org/introduction-to-recursion-data-structure-and-algorithm-tutorials/)